apollographql/apollo-client/docs/source/development-testing/static-typing.md

 ---
 title: TypeScript with Apollo Client
-descriptions: How to generate and use TS types in your application
+descriptions: How to generate and use TypeScript types in your application
 ---

 As your application grows, a type system can become an essential tool for catching bugs early and improving your overall developer experience.